 - 1.1.
 Continuous improvement the process of systematically analyzing and reducing redundancies, raising productivity, and adjusting practices to complement the changing organizational environment (needs of citizens and partners). - 1.2.
+Program refers to a collection of services that contribute to achievement of shared outcomes.
+Programs are external or (citizen/community) facing or internal (employee/organization) facing. - 1.3.
 Review an assessment of programs and services to evaluate the adequacy of resources, processes, and systems and the service offered by the Town for our citizens and partners.
 A review will vary depending on the type of program or service and findings of a review may inform strategic planning, budgeting decisions, policy changes, and/or service delivery changes.
-Reviews may utilize performance data and where comparable data exists, may include benchmarking. - Program and service reviews may include formally establishing service levels or existing services to ensure that Appendix A continues to evolve.
+Reviews may utilize performance data and where comparable data exists, may include benchmarking.

+Program and service reviews may include formally establishing service levels or existing services to ensure that Appendix A continues to evolve.

-- 1.3.
-Program refers to a collection of services that contribute to achievement of shared outcomes.
-Programs are external or citizen/community facing. - 1.4.
-Sub-Program further specializes the target group to provide more clarity around the program and who may need to be engaged on specific topics. - 1.5.
-Service the provision of specific outputs for external delivery that address the needs of clients (citizens/partners, etc.) and/or identified program goals. - 1.6.
-Sub-Service further specializes the target group to provide more clarity around the service and who may need to be engaged on specific topics. - 1.7.
+- 1.4.
+Service the provision of specific outputs for external delivery that address the needs of clients (citizens, businesses, employees, etc.) and/or identified program goals.
+Services may be delivered to either external (citizen/community) or internal (employee/organization). - 1.5.
 Service level the expected level of performance of a service to be delivered.
 It is a statement that tells clients (citizens/partners, etc.) what level (usually in measurable terms) of service they are receiving.
-It is a service promise to clients. - 1.8.
-Service standard the defined quality of service that a service user may expect. - 1.9.
-Services and Service Levels Inventory the Council approved document that contains an inventory of services delivered by the Town and documents the associated service levels as contained in Appendix A.
+It is a service promise to clients. - 1.6.
+Service standard the defined quality of service that a service user may expect.
+This quality of service may be defined by a recognized external organization. - 1.7.
+Services and Service Levels Inventory the Council approved document that contains an inventory of services delivered by the Town in Appendix A and B and documents the associated service levels as contained in Appendix A. - 1.8.
+Sub-Program further specializes the target group to provide more clarity around the program and who may need to be engaged on specific topics. - 1.9.
+Sub-Service further specializes the target group to provide more clarity around the service and who may need to be engaged on specific topics.